Indexing Co vs The Graph / Subgraphs

 When to Use What

-Use subgraphs if you're building a simple, single-chain frontend that only needs contract event data and you're comfortable with GraphQL.
+You're building a simple, single-chain frontend that only needs contract event data and you're comfortable with GraphQL.

 Related Reading